arthurtham/oss-elephpant-mission-2/levels/bias/objectives/teammate_select_biochemist/description.md

 > <h1>Biochemist</h1>
 > <%=candidates["description"]%>

 The following is a candidate list for this position.
 Choose wisely and confirm your option on the right!
+Read more about each candidate in the **Help** tab.

 <br>